spradeepvg/cl_rnilabs/README.md

 ## Running experiments with different encoding and custom pipelines

 **run.sh** script builds triplets, trains model, runs triplet predictions, performs Tree reconstruction from triplets and scores the reconstructed trees.
-The latest version of code gives the best performance on sub-challenge #1 test data as shown in Table 1 of Results.
-It's an improvement on our challenge submission scores.
+The current version of code gives a slighly better performance on sub-challenge #1 test data compared to our submission scores as shown in Table 1.
 The improvement in performance is due to minor bug fixes and fine-tuning of XGBoost hyper parameters.

 ### Full Pipeline :